dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Are you sure you want to continue connecting (yes/no)? yes
 ```

+## Enable SSL

+Placeholder, to be implemented with Let's Encrypt and [Certbot](https://certbot.eff.org/#ubuntuxenial-nginx).

 ## Pros and Cons of Google Cloud

 Judging only from this exercise, it is too early to say.
 Google Cloud has a